Yandex Cloud

 gRPC API

-1. Navigate to the folder dashboard and select Managed Service for Apache Airflow™.
+2. Go to Managed Service for Apache Airflow™.

-2. Click the name of your cluster and open the Technical maintenance tab.
+3. Click the name of your cluster and select the Technical maintenance tab.

-• To allow maintenance once a week at a particular time, select by schedule and specify the day of week and hour in UTC.
+• To allow weekly maintenance at a specific time, select by schedule and specify the weekday and hour in UTC.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.